What to Know About Tuition & Fees

 Concordia University Irvine Tuition & Fees

-Full-time students at Concordia University - Irvine were charged $31,690 in tuition and fees for the 2015 - 2016 school year, prior to corrections for financial aid.
-From this total, the cost of tuition was $31,040. $650 was fees.
+Full-time students at Concordia University - Irvine were charged $34,100 in tuition and fees for the 2018 - 2019 school year, prior to corrections for financial aid.
+From this total, the cost of tuition was $33,400. $700 was fees.
+Find out more about the net price.

 In contrast to public colleges, Concordia University Irvine does not provide a tuition discount to in-state students.

-Tuition and fees cover the cost of attendance for one academic year, but don't cover room and board, which will be an additional cost you will incur if you decide to stay on campus.
+Fees and tuition charges quoted here do not include room and board, which will drive up your costs.
 Then again, a lot of students will end up having to pay below full tuition after getting financial aid along with other rate reductions.

 Are Tuition and Fees Going Up or Down?